 The federal Consolidated Omnibus Budget Reconciliation Act (COBRA) permits employees to continue their group health coverage if they leave the group for certain specified reasons.
-Virginia law requires a group hospital, medical, surgical, and major medical policy to provide either 12 months' continuation or the right to convert to an individual policy at the option of the employer (VA Code Sec.
+Virginia law requires a group hospital, medical, surgical, and major medical policy to contain a provision for continuation of coverage under the group policy if the insurance on an individual covered under such a policy stops because the individual is no longer eligible for coverage (before that individual becomes eligible for Medicare or Medicaid benefits) (VA Code Sec.
 38.2-3541).
-The continuation option does not apply to employers covered by federal COBRA.
-According to federal law, when comparing state and federal continuation rights, employees may use the law that is most favorable to their situation.
+The continuation of coverage must continue under the policy for 12 months immediately following the date the individual’s eligibility is terminated.

 The application and payment for the extended coverage must be made to the employer within 31 days after issuance of the written notice from the employer, but in ...